smhash78/smhash78/README.md

 ### Hi there 👋
+#### I'm a Computer Engineering student, looking for new things to learn.
+#### Currently I'm concentrating on learning subjects in artificial intelligence.
+#### I'm also adding my old repositories to github over time.

 <!--
 **smhash78/smhash78** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.